TkTech/chancy/docs/index.rst

   :class:`cron jobs<chancy.plugins.cron.Cron>`, and much more
 - Optional transactional enqueueing for atomic job creation
 - asyncio & sync APIs for easy integration with existing codebases
+- 100% open & free - no enterprise or paid features.
+Checkout
+  the repo on `GitHub <https://github.com/tktech/chancy>`_.

 Quick Start
 -----------